astrolytics-io/nucleus-analytics/README.md

 ### Events

-After initializing **Nucleus**, you can send your own custom events.
+After initializing Nucleus, you can send your own custom events.

 ```javascript
 Nucleus.track("PLAYED_TRACK")
 ```

+They are a couple events that are reserved by Nucleus:
+`init`, `windowError`, `uncaughtException` and `unhandledRejection`

+You can't report these events.

 ### License checking